Waitakaruru Arboretum has been in the process of development since 1991; this is a rehabilitation of a disused quarry.

 The attractive outdoor setting, ease of vehicular access to place large sculptures, and security all proved to be assets not easily provided in other locations.
 The idea of providing a venue for sculpture grew out of that success.

-The Sculpture Park & Arboretum has been open every day since November 2004, each year holding a full annual programme of exhibitions.
-Opening weekends have supported various charities including St.John, Oxfam and Parentline.
+The Sculpture Park & Arboretum was open every day from November 2004 to 2013, each year holding a full annual programme of exhibitions.
+Opening weekends supported various charities including St.John, Oxfam, Save the Children and Parentline.

 The quarry cliffs and pond provide the visual and acoustic setting for musical performances.